perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 Download DNSCrypt-proxy install files.

-Before we disable the systemd-resolved process we need to download the DNSCrypt install files, if we disable it before downloading we wont be able to resolve the address in the wget.
+Before we disable the systemd-resolved process we need to download the DNSCrypt install files, if we disable it before downloading we wont be able to resolve the address in the wget download request.

 [DNSCrypt download link](https://github.com/jedisct1/dnscrypt-proxy/releases/latest)